 But that only works for apps that support horizontal layout.
 Uber, for example, doesn’t support horizontal layout, and I cannot use it in that mode.

 When I expanded the Uber app, the screen became wider than before.
-However, the app window covered two-thirds of the display and had a huge black background on both sides.
-So, it does expand the app view to some extent, but the overall gain in size isn’t what I expected.
+However, the app window covered two-thirds of the display and had a huge black bar on both sides.
+So, it does expand the app view to some extent, but it’ll only work when an app is optimized, so the overall gain in size isn’t what I expected.

 Expanded view needs refinement